-When Pink Floyd Finally Went Live With ‘Delicate Sound of Thunder’
+35 Years Ago: Pink Floyd Finally Goes Live on ‘Delicate Sound of Thunder’

-The concert set list presented tracks from A Momentary Lapse of Reason followed by a set of catalog tracks, both of which had appeared to make sense in terms of order.
-But the album omitted several key numbers – “Signs of Life,” “A New Machine,” “Terminal Frost,” “On the Run,” “The Great Gig in the Sky,” “Welcome to the Machine” and “One Slip" – which left those who’d attended shows aware of a disjointed result.
+The concert set list presented tracks from A Momentary Lapse of Reason and a set of catalog tracks, both of which appeared to make sense in terms of order.
+But the album omitted several numbers – “Signs of Life,” “A New Machine,” “Terminal Frost,” “On the Run,” “The Great Gig in the Sky,” “Welcome to the Machine” and “One Slip" – which left those who’d attended shows aware of the disjointed results.

-Some also noted that Gilmour appeared perhaps uncomfortable or distracted during some of the performance, which is understandable.
-After all, he was presenting his own version of Pink Floyd in the rawest format he felt possible – as hinted in the double meaning of “Learning to Fly.”
+Some argued that Gilmour appeared uncomfortable or distracted during some of the shows, which is understandable.
+After all, he was presenting his version of Pink Floyd in the rawest format he felt possible, as hinted in the double meaning of “Learning to Fly.”

-As the perfect illustration of rising high from a challenging start, Delicate Sound of Thunder became the first rock album to be played in space, when the crew of the Soviet Union’s Soyuz TM-7 took the cassette (minus case, to save weight) on their flight to space station Mir, four days after the LP’s release.
+In the perfect illustration of rising high from a challenging start, Delicate Sound of Thunder became the first rock album to be played in space.
+The crew of the Soviet Union’s Soyuz TM-7 took the cassette (minus case, to save weight) on their flight to space station Mir, four days after its release.
 The cassette was still aboard when Mir burned up on re-entry in 2001.